Michael F. Brown: Career

 Brown was awarded a postdoctoral fellowship from the U.S. National Institutes of Health (NIH) to conduct research in Europe.
 He spent three years working with Joachim Seelig at the Biozentrum of the University of Basel in Switzerland, and with Ulrich Häberlen at the Max Planck Institute in Heidelberg, Germany.
 Brown then joined the laboratory of Wayne L. Hubbell in the Department of Chemistry of the University of California, Berkeley.

-In 1980 Brown became an Assistant Professor at the University of Virginia.
-He received a Sloan Fellowship and a NIH Research Career Development Award, and was promoted to Associate Professor with tenure in 1985.
-In 1987 he joined the faculty of the University of Arizona as Full Professor in the Department of Chemistry (now Chemistry and Biochemistry).
+In 1980, Brown became an assistant professor at the University of Virginia.
+He received a Sloan Fellowship and a NIH Research Career Development Award, and was promoted to associate professor with tenure in 1985.
+In 1987, he joined the faculty of the University of Arizona as full professor in the Department of Chemistry (now Chemistry and Biochemistry).
 He is a member of the Committee on Neuroscience and the Applied Mathematics Program.

-He has been a Visiting Professor at Lund University, Sweden, the University of Würzburg, Germany, the University of Florence, Italy, and Osaka University, Japan.
+Brown has been a visiting professor at Lund University, Sweden, the University of Würzburg, Germany, the University of Florence, Italy, and Osaka University, Japan.